kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/speed/animations/en/index.md

 	// kick off - no longer needed!
 Woo.
 	// update();

 Hopefully you can see the benefits of debouncing the animations in your app from any scroll or resize events that influence it.
-If you're still in any doubt, John Resig wrote a [great article](http://ejohn.org/blog/learning-from-twitter/) about how Twitter was affected by this issue a while ago.
+If you're still in any doubt, John Resig wrote a great article about how [Twitter was affected by scroll events](http://ejohn.org/blog/learning-from-twitter/) a while ago.
+Had rAF been around back then, this above technique would likely been his recommendation.

 ## Debouncing Mouse Events